StringCursor Module

 How It Works

-• Hover capture: elements with string="cursor" register mouseenter/leave listeners when they enter the viewport; Safari navigation quirks are handled internally.
+• Hover capture: elements with string="cursor" register mouseenter/leave listeners when they become visible via viewport tracking; Safari navigation quirks are handled with multiple lifecycle listeners.

-• CSS writes: unless disabled, every frame updates --x/--y (normalized) on the element and all mirrors created with string-copy-from.
+• CSS writes: unless disabled via string-target-style-disable, every frame updates --x/--y (normalized) on the element and all mirrors created with string-copy-from.

 Event Signals